-There are two portals that you will use most often:
+There are two admin centers that you will use most often:

-- The Microsoft Endpoint Manager admin center (https://endpoint.microsoft.com/) is where you can explore the capabilities of Intune.
+The Microsoft Intune admin center (https://intune.microsoft.com) is where you can explore the capabilities of Intune.
 This is where an admin would work with Intune.

-In this quickstart, you've created a free subscription to try Intune in a test environment.
+In this topic, you've created a free subscription to try Intune in a test environment.
 For more information about setting up Intune, see Set up Intune.

 Submit and view feedback for